 The FHLBanks hold mortgage-related investments, such as mortgage loans and mortgage-backed securities.
 Because mortgage-related investments may contain prepayment options, changes in interest rates may cause the expected maturities of these investments to become shorter (prepay) or longer (extend).
 The rate and timing of unscheduled payments and collections of principal on mortgage loans are difficult to predict accurately and will be affected by a variety of factors.
 While the FHLBanks manage prepayment and extension risk by using a combination of debt instruments and derivative transactions, if the level of actual prepayments is higher or lower than expected, the FHLBanks may incur additional costs to hedge the change in this market-risk exposure, which would result in reduced earnings.
 FHFA regulation also limits this source of interest-rate risk by restricting the types of mortgage-backed securities the FHLBanks may own.
 FHLBanks may own only those mortgage-backed securities with limited average life extension and contraction under certain interest-rate shock scenarios.
 The FHLBanks may hedge against prepayment risk by funding some mortgage-related investments with consolidated obligations that have call features.
-In addition, the FHLBanks may use caps, floors, and other derivative transactions to manage the interest-rate risk and extension and contraction variability of mortgage-related investments.
-The FHLBanks may also use derivative transactions to manage the interest-rate risk associated with investment securities, other than mortgage-backed securities, to match the cash flow characteristics and/or market value of the hedged item.
+In addition, the FHLBanks may use caps, floors, and other derivative transactions to manage the interest-rate risk associated with investment securities, other than mortgage-backed securities, to match the cash flow characteristics and/or market value of the hedged item.
 (See Quantitative and Qualitative Disclosures about Market Risk - Use of Derivatives to Manage Interest-Rate Risk for additional information.)